Supported Missionaries and Mission Work

 RICK and KAYLEEN MANTON

-Rick and Kayleen Manton have been working in Mount Druitt for some seventeen years amongst the indigenous people there.
+Rick and Kayleen Manton have been working in Mount Druitt for almost twenty years amongst the indigenous people there.
 They have many youth programs and run discipleship programs for the adult members of the congregation.

 They are serving with Australian Presbyterian World Mission (APWM).